BehnazP/DataBio/README.md

 `Test Data for MADChange` contains two time points of optical images with 4 bands (B2,B3,B4,B8) from GEE in two formats, GeoTIFF and ENVI with a header file.

-For more specific detail, see the README.md files in each folders.
+For more specific detail, see the `Software_description.pdf`.